Grilled Asian Flank Steak

 Grill the steak herb-garlic mixture side up.
 Then flip and grill until cooked to your liking.

 Let rest for a few minutes and to serve, slice the steak across the grain.
-If you’re unfamiliar with how to slice across the grain of flank steak, I’ve got some photos to show you how in my Flank Steak on Goat Cheese Toast recipe.
+If you’re unfamiliar with how to slice across the grain of flank steak, I’ve got some photos to show you how in this Flank Steak on Goat Cheese Toast recipe.

 Grilled Asian Flank Steak Recipe